wung-s/doc.sitespeed.io/documentation/configuration/index.md

    --graphiteHost <HOST>                                  The Graphite host.
    --graphitePort <INTEGER>                               The Graphite port.
 [2003] --graphiteNamespace <NAMESPACE>                        The namespace of the data sent to Graphite.  [sitespeed.io] --graphiteData                                         Choose which data to send to Graphite by a comma separated list.
-Default all data is sent. [summary,rules,pagemetrics,timings,requests]  [all]
+Default all data is sent. [summary,rules,pagemetrics,timings,requests,domains]  [all]
    --graphiteUseQueryParameters                           Choose if you want to use query paramaters from the URL in the Graphite keys or not
    --graphiteUseNewDomainKeyStructure                     Use the updated domain section when sending data to Graphite "http.www.sitespeed.io" to "http.www_sitespeed_io" (issue #651)
    --gpsiKey                                              Your Google API Key, configure it to also fetch data from Google Page Speed Insights.